QBI-Software/OPEXUploader/README.md

 ### Visits (XnatUploaded/sampledata/visit)

+Some experimental data is not accompanied by the visit date:
++ all bloods
++ DEXA
++ DASS
++ MRIdata (FS or ASHS)
++ FMRI

-Some experimental data is not accompanied by the visit date (eg blood, DEXA, MRIdata) so it is extracted from the participants file.
-This file cannot be used directly however.
+so it is extracted from the participants file after these data have been uploaded.
+This file cannot be used directly however as it is full of inconsistent data.

 1. Copy data file ('Participant visit record_20171110.xlsx') to this directory from share drive (\CENTRE ADMIN\PARTICIPANTS)
+1. Save to a new file called 'Visits.xlsx' (can overwrite)
 1. A new line of headers needs to be added - see the existing file 'Visits.xlsx'
-1. Some data may need cleaning up then rename the file to 'Visits.xlsx' before Running
+1. Insert a new column called BLOOD_FASTED_3 which has the same values as DEXA_3 (3mth Assessment)
+1. A LOT of data will need cleaning up which I have done via Excel "find and replace" and "formats -> date -> yyyy-mm-dd" (if in doubt, leave it out)

+Only experiments which exist in the database will be updated and only if the date is different so a comment "Date updated" is entered which can be checked on XNAT.

-### DASS, FMRI data (XnatUploaded\sampledata\spreadsheet_upload)
+### FMRI data (XnatUploaded\sampledata\spreadsheet_upload)

 When data is able to match the headings directly, it is quicker to use XNAT's Spreadsheet upload option.
 Guidelines for this are in the OPEX XNAT User guide.
+It mostly involves setting up the columns in the right order with the headers matching the template exactly.
+If an ID is to be generated, it is usually:
+=CONCATENATE(prefix,subjectid, interval)

 ## General Housekeeping